-An employee may request, and shall be granted, bereavement leave in the event of the death of the employee's spouse, common-law spouse, parent (including step-parent or foster parent), child (including step-child and foster child); sibling (including step-sibling or foster sibling), grandparent, grandchild, mother-in-law, father-in-law, or any relative permanently residing in the same home as the employee, for up to five (5) consecutive days three of which will be without loss of pay.
+An Employee may request and shall be granted bereavement leave for up to five (5) consecutive days, three (3) of which will be without loss of pay, in the event of the death of the Employee's spouse, common-law spouse, parent (including step-parent or foster parent), child (including step-child and foster child); sibling (including step-sibling or foster sibling), grandparent, grandchild, mother-in-law, father-in-law, or any relative permanently residing in the same home as the Employee.

 28.05 Compassionate Care Leave

 An Employee may be eligible for compassionate care leave in accordance with the terms of The Saskatchewan Employment Act to provide care or support to a member of the Employee’s family who has a serious medical condition with a significant risk of death.